 Sample Marriage Ceremony and Wedding Vows

 Before beginning this wedding ceremony, I would like to share with everyone what marriage is.
-Marriage is love…one person loving another and getting loved in return.
-Marriage is oneness, one in body, soul, mind and spirit.
+Marriage is love – one person loving another and being loved in return.
+Marriage is oneness – one in body, soul, mind, and spirit.
 One in decision and purpose, one in every aspect of life.
-Marriage is a relationship, a growing relationship, one with another, growing to know one another better each and every day.
+Marriage is a relationship, a growing relationship, one with another, growing to know one another more each and every day.

 Marriage is symbolic.
 It symbolizes a spiritual marriage that every person on earth can have with Jesus Christ their creator.
 Jesus Christ loved us.
 He loved us enough to give His life for us, and just asks us to love Him in return.
-He did this so that we might be one with Him just as a husband and wife are one in soul, mind, spirit, decision and purpose and in every aspect of life.
-He did this that we might have a relationship with Him, a growing relationship, growing to know Him better each and every day just as a husband and a wife should grow to know one another better each and every day.
+He did this so that we might be one with Him just as a husband and wife are one in soul, mind, spirit, decision, and purpose, and in every aspect of life.
+He did this that we might have a relationship with Him, a growing relationship, growing to know Him better every day, just as a husband and a wife should grow to know one another more each and every day.

 If you have not experienced this spiritual marriage with your creator, Jesus Christ, _________________________ and __________________________ would like to invite you to do so right now by turning from your sins and by putting your faith in Jesus Christ.